 The statements of revenue less direct operating expenses are being provided in lieu of the financial information regarding the business to be acquired by the EXCO/HGI Partnership, prepared in accordance with Rule 3-05 of Regulation S-X. During the periods presented, the business was not accounted for or operated as a consolidated entity or as a separate division by EXCO Parent.
 Revenues and direct operating expenses for the business included in the accompanying statements represent revenues less direct operating expenses of the properties to be acquired by the EXCO/HGI Partnership.
 The revenues and direct operating expenses presented herein relate only to the Contributed Properties and do not represent all of the oil and natural gas operations of EXCO Parent, other owners, or other third party working interest owners.
 Direct operating expenses include lease operating expenses, gathering and treating costs and production and other tax expenses.
 Indirect general and administrative expenses and depreciation, depletion, and amortization of oil and gas properties and federal and state taxes have been excluded from direct operating expenses in the accompanying statements of revenues and direct operating expenses because the allocation of certain expenses would be arbitrary and would not be indicative of what such costs would have been had the business been acquired and operated as a standalone entity.
-Full separate financial statements prepared in accordance with GAAP do not indicative of the results of operations of the EXCO/HGI Partnership on a go forward basis due to changes in the business and the omission of various operating expenses.
-This financial information should be read together with the accompanying notes to the statements of revenues and direct operating expenses and the omission of various operating expenses.
-Indicative of here statements of revenues and the company of the excov/HGI Partnership on a go forward basis due to changes in the business and the omission of various operating expenses.
+Full separate financial statements prepared in accordance with GAAP do not exist for this business and are not practicable to prepare.
+The statements of revenues and direct operating expenses presented are not indicative of the results of operations of the EXCO/HGI Partnership on a go forward basis due to changes in the business and the omission of various operating expenses.
+This financial information should be read together with the accompanying notes to the statements of revenues and direct operating expenses included elsewhere in this prospectus supplement.

-EXCO Resources, Inc. Certain Conventional Oil and Natural Gas Properties Statements of Revenues and Direct Operating Expenses Years ended December 31, 2011, 2010 and 2009 and Nine months ended September 30, 2012 and 2011 (Unaudited)
+EXCO Resources, Inc. Certain Conventional Oil and Natural Gas Properties Statements of Revenues and Direct Operating Expenses Years ended December 31, 2009, 2010 and 2011 and Nine months ended September 30, 2011 and 2012 (Unaudited)

-YEAR ENDED DECEMBER 31, BER 31, NINE MONTHS ENDED SEPTEMBER 30, NINE MONTHS ENDED SEPTEMBER 30, 2009 2010 2011 2011 2012 (in mi llions) Revenues Oil and natural gas revenues \$299.3 \$242.3 \$224.3 \$ 174.2 \$ 118.9 Direct operating expenses: Oil and natural gas operating costs 74.6 61.1 56.5 41.0 33.7 Production and ad valorem taxes 26.6 21.8 19.7 16.1 14.3 Gathering and transportation 26.9 17.7 13.3 10.3 9.8 Total direct operating expenses 128.1 100.6 89.5 67.4 57.8 Excess of revenues over direct operating expenses \$171.2 \$141.7 \$134.8 \$ 106.8 \$ 61.1
+YEAR YEAR ENDED DECEMBER 31, NINE MONTHS ENDED SEPTEMBER 30, NINE MONTHS ENDED SEPTEMBER 30 2009 2010 2011 2011 2012 (in millions) Revenues Oil and natural gas revenues \$299.3 \$242.3 \$224.3 \$ 174.2 \$ 118.9 Direct operating expenses: Oil and natural gas operating costs 74.6 61.1 56.5 41.0 33.7 Production and ad valorem taxes 26.6 21.8 19.7 16.1 14.3 Gathering and transportation 26.9 17.7 13.3 10.3 9.8 Total direct operating expenses 128.1 100.6 89.5 67.4 57.8 Excess of revenues over direct operating expenses \$171.2 \$141.7 \$134.8 \$ 106.8 \$ 61.1